DannyAtal/PolyBot/README.md

 inorder to download a video just send it the word:
 "Download" and then insert the video name you want it to download like so..
-Download this video Taylor Swift - Love Story you should be able to receive the Video to the chat after it was downloaded. note** the Videos must be short as due to a timeout issue each large video will consume alot of time(the bot will upload only one file to the user which is the latest)
+Download Taylor Swift - Love Story you should be able to receive the Video to the chat after it was downloaded. note** the Videos must be short as due to a timeout issue each large video will consume alot of time(the bot will upload only one file to the user which is the latest)
 Note** it should take time to upload the video to the chat so be patient.